TiancanXia/GAMP-diffusion/README.md

-# MP-Diffusion
+# GAMP-Diffusion

-This repository implements **MP-Diffusion**, a novel approach that combines Message Passing (GAMP) with diffusion models for solving inverse problems.
+This repository implements **MP-Diffusion**, a novel approach that combines Message Passing (MP) with diffusion models for solving inverse problems.

 ## Key Features